veselosky/webquills/webquills/isolation/README.md

 - Although Collections are implemented as a Tree, they are presented in the Wagtail Admin as a flat list.
 There is currently no way to select a parent when creating a Collection.
 This makes management tricky.
+This issue should be resolved in Wagtail 2.11.
 See [issue 3380][6].
 - With this scheme, Collections are scoped to the tenant, and not to a specific site.
 To isolate at the site level, you would need to adopt a strict one site per tenant policy.